 - This is the minimum GPA requirement for consideration.
 Presenting a mid-B average does not guarantee admissions.

 While work experience is invaluable personal and professional experience, it cannot be a substitute for academic requirements.
 For admission to the Faculty of Information standardized tests (such as GMAT or GRE) are not required or requested, and will not be considered.

-This opportunity is only available to Master of Information applicants, and open to current UofT students or alumni.
+This opportunity is available to Master of Information and Master of Museum Studies applicants, and open to current University of Toronto students or alumni.

 Transcript(s) from all post-secondary institution in attendance and attended:

 - For applicants currently in the process of completing their final year of study, an interim transcript needs to be submitted.

 - For the purpose of the application review, unofficial transcripts may be uploaded to the online application form: